rpuntaie/blog/readme.rst

 Blog Miscellaneous
 ******************

-These blog entries are published at http://rolandpuntaier.blogspot.com.
+These blog entries are also published at http://rolandpuntaier.blogspot.com, but possibly not up-to-date.

-Not all of them are short entries like in a log book, but rather try to give a comprehensive picture of my thoughts on a topic at the time of interest.
+Some blogs are not short entries like in a log book, but rather try to give a comprehensive picture of my thoughts on the topic at the time of interest.

 It is all mixed up: